nbd-wtf/nostr-tools/README.md

  npm install nostr-tools # or yarn add nostr-tools
 ```

+If using TypeScript, this package requires TypeScript >= 5.0.

 ## Usage

 ### Generating a private key and a public key